The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Conclusion and outlook

 \section{Conclusion and outlook}

-We have proposed a generic spin-$1/2$ quasiperiodic (QP) system that unifies all known important 1D QP models, some of which requiring an extra Majorana representation.
-Based on this framework, we obtained three universal results: First, we discovered the criteria for the pure phases without mobility edges and proved it using the renormalization group method.
-Second, we introduced the universal mechanism for the emergence of critical states, which is the generalized incommensurate zeros in matrix elements that remains invariant under the dual transformation and introduces critical orbitals into the system.
-Third, we identified the condition for the exact solvability of QP systems from local constraint, which also provides the mechanism to realize effective unbounded on-site potential in spinful QP chains.
-These universal theorems not only explain the known phenomena in previous model, but also help me propose novel exactly solvable models.
-In particular, we proposed the new model which hosting all types of mobility edges (MEs), and we further predict the seven fundamental phases in localization physics by applying our universal theorems to the generic spin-$1/2$ QP chain.
-Last but not least, we proposed feasible schemes to realize the novel models, both in Rydberg atoms systems and in optical Raman lattice.
+We have proposed {a broad class of} spin-$1/2$ quasiperiodic (QP) system that unifies the existing important 1D QP models, some of which requiring an extra Majorana representation, and established a unified framework for all fundamental localization phases in quasiperiodic systems.
+The framework is built on three universal results.
+First, we showed with renormalization group method the criteria for obtaining the pure phases: {the mobility edges are absent when the system has chiral(-like) symmetry.} Second, we uncovered a new fundamental mechanism for the emergence of critical states, as characterized by the generalized incommensurate zeros in matrix elements that remain invariant under dual transformation and introduce critical orbitals into the system.
+Third, we identified the condition for the exact solvability of QP models from local constraint, which also provides the mechanism to realize effective unbounded on-site potential in spinful QP chains.
+These results establish a profound unified theory for all fundamental localization phases in quasiperiodic systems, and offer the key insights for constructing their exactly solvable models.
+In particular, we proposed the novel spin-selective QP lattice model and QP optical Raman lattice model, in which we predict all basic types of mobility edges (MEs) and all the seven fundamental phases of localization physics in QP systems, respectively, which have not been achieved anywhere else.
+The experimentally feasible schemes for realization have been proposed and studied in detail.

-This work paves many ways for the future study.
-First of all, this universal framework can be generalized to the 1D $\mathrm{SU}(N)$ QP chain with $N$ larger than $1/2$.
-This deserves for the future studies and the exactly solvable mosaic lattice models \citep{wang2020a,zhou2023c,longhi2024} with the large unit cell can be a good starting point.
-In addition, our understanding of the generalized incommensurate zeros in matrix elements for generating the critical states, makes it possible to realize the rigorous quantum critical states in higher dimensions.
-This paves the way for studying the many-body critical phases in higher dimensions.